In addition to medication, devices, and surgery, epilepsy can be treated through alternative treatments like CBD or music therapy.

 Patients with various medical conditions have benefitted from music therapy, and many researchers have studied its impact on patients with epilepsy.
 While the effects of music on epilepsy control were not consistent, there have been examples of clinical trials in which patients experienced seizures less frequently when treated with music therapy.
 Other benefits found in music therapy were psychological, such as decreased irritability, tearfulness, and aggression, as well as improved sleep patterns.

 In one of the earliest studies on music therapy for epilepsy, the researchers chose Mozart’s sonata for two pianos in D major (also known as K. 448) as the music for patients.
-When the music was found to reduce abnormal brain signals in patients in status Since then, many studies have used the same sonata, K. 448, to investigate the connection between music and seizure control.
+When the music was found to reduce abnormal brain signals in patients in status epilepticus.
+The term “Mozart Effect” was coined to describe the phenomenon.
+Since then, many studies have used the same sonata, K. 448, to investigate the connection between music and seizure control.
 Some elements of the sonata, including its unpredictable rhythm, have been linked to its effectiveness in decreasing abnormal brain signals in patients with epilepsy.
 However, music written in different styles and composers could potentially be useful for the same purpose.

 Dawit S, Crepeau AZ.
 When Drugs Do Not Work: Alternatives to Antiseizure Medications.
 Curr Neurol Neurosci Rep. 2020 Jul 9;20(9):37. doi: 10.1007/s11910-020-01061-3.
 PMID: 32648170.